abretucorazon/cafemarvin/src/pages/posts/lesson-learned-6-social-anxiety-antidote.md

 In summary,

-> You are a fish,
+> You are a fish.
 >
-> Love yourself,
+> Love yourself.
 >
-> Listen to your heart,
+> Listen to your heart.
 >
-> Live according to your DNA
+> Live according to your DNA.

 <br/><br/>